Minimalistic/jekyll-now/_posts/2018-02-09-First-Post.md

 published: true
 ---

 After going down the very deep rabbit hole of all of all things [Jekyll](https://jekyllrb.com) I think I've settled on a nice and simple setup.
-Initially, I had a working Jekyll static page setup on Github Pages because of a few things I don't quite understand as-of-yet, I managed to break it beyond my willingness to fix it.
+Initially, I _had_ a working Jekyll static page setup on Github Pages, however because of a few things I don't quite understand as-of-yet, I managed to break it beyond my willingness to fix it.

 TLDR: When one generates a new static blog with Jekyll, the folder directory is not entirely fleshed out to show everything that it _actually_ uses and relies on.
 I think this is done as a means of streamlining for the user, but when one wants to say, modify a part of the theme that's currently in the Jekyll build it can be a bit confusing - at least for mere mortals.